 A soaked towel

-Alternatively, you can soak a towel in the salt-water solution and place it on your windscreen and windows overnight.
-This will act as a preventative measure and hopefully keep your windscreen frost-free.
+You can soak a towel in the salt-water solution and place it on your windscreen and windows overnight.
+This acts as a preventative measure and should keep your windscreen frost-free.

-Because these solutions have low freezing points, they make short work of the frost.
-Which makes them perfect for de-icing.
+Because these solutions have low freezing points, they should make short work of the frost.
+This makes them perfect for de-icing.